zzzyyyxxxmmm/basics/network/basics.md

 Armed with the answer, recursive server returns the A record back to your computer.
 Your computer stores the record in its cache, reads the IP address from the record, then passes this information to your browser.
 The browser then opens a connection to the webserver and receives the website.
 This entire process, from start to finish, takes only milliseconds to complete.

+### DNS Records and Messages
+The DNS servers that together implement the DNS distributed database store resource records (RRs), including RRs that provide hostname-to-IP address map- pings.
+A resource record is a four-tuple that contains the following fields:

+(Name, Value, Type, TTL)

+TTL is the time to live of the resource record
 # URL vs URI
 For starters, URI stands for uniform resource identifier and URL stands for uniform resource locator.